Ken Matey—Our Honorary W. S. I.

 At the pool, the head W.S.I. has W.S.I.'s to manage as well as the teacher's aides.
 Swimming lessons are taught at stations.
 Each station is made up of the skills a student is to learn—age is not a factor.

-Ken, as our head W.S.I., follows Jesus—who, according to John 5:19, follows Abba with complete trust and commitment: “The Son can do nothing by Himself; He can do only what He sees His Father doing.”
+Ken, as our Head W.S.I., follows Jesus—who, according to John 5:19, follows Abba with complete trust and commitment: “The Son can do nothing by Himself; He can do only what He sees His Father doing.”

 Did you know in the right conditions, as crazy as it sounds, a person can drown in 2 inches worth of water...